leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 ## Application Architectures
 ---

-The free lunch supplied by hardware eventually will end someday.
-The survival solution in software side is to improve software `scalability` via building up `horizontal-scaling` capability.
-Therefore, `scalability` as one of distributed system design principles become more and more important part in modern software architecture design.
+`Scalability` as one of distributed system design principles become more and more important in modern software architecture design.

 > ![Note]({{ site.url }}/assets/ico/note.png)
 >